Best Affordable Neighborhoods in Albany, NY

-Some of the cheapest neighborhoods in Albany are West Hill, Mansion Area, and Beverwyck.
+Some of the cheapest neighborhoods in Albany are Beverwyck, Sheridan Hollow, and Center Square.
 These neighborhoods offer some of the lowest rent prices in Albany, making them ideal for renters on a budget.
-As of April 19, 2025, the average rent in Albany is $1,491, which is 1.4% higher than last year.
+As of February 3, 2026, the average rent in Albany is $1,543, which is 2.1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Beverwyck